 (Of course, the information on the website isn’t meant to replace the relationship you build with your doctor and the other members of your healthcare team.)

-I wanted patients to have their own medical conference, so they had the opportunity to hear from those same world-renowned expert doctors who our doctors learn from.
+I wanted patients to have their own medical conference to hear the same world-renowned doctors our doctors learn from.

 From the first time I attended a medical conference, I wanted patients to have their own medical conference, so they had the opportunity to hear from those same world-renowned expert doctors our doctors learn from.
 It was my dream, but it took a few years before I was able to realize that dream.

-We at StopAfib.org created our first Get in Rhythm.
-Stay in Rhythm.® Atrial Fibrillation Patient Conference in 2013 to provide vital information and resources for people living with afib and their loved ones.
-Over the past 11 years, we’ve seen hundreds, if not thousands, of people living with afib get their lives back.
+We created the Get in Rhythm.
+Stay in Rhythm.® Atrial Fibrillation Patient Conference in 2013 to provide vital information for people living with afib and their loved ones.
+Since then, thousands living with afib have gotten their lives back because of our conferences.

-Plus, past attendees have told us that having the opportunity to interact with these experts through panels, question-and-answer sessions, and during breaks is worth the price of admission alone, according to past attendees.
+Plus, past attendees have told us that having the opportunity to interact with these experts through panels, question-and-answer sessions, and during breaks is a reason to join us in person, worth traveling for, and worth the price of admission alone

-In fact, one attendee, James Lewis, who attended with his wife, said, “One of the things that you get in terms of being [at the conference] live is the understanding of how to talk and work with the doctors, because they’re there to help you help them help you.”
+Several years ago, James Lewis attended with his wife.
+His description of the experience is one of the best we’ve heard: “One of the things that you get in terms of being [at the conference] live is the understanding of how to talk and work with the doctors, because they’re there to help you help them help you.”

 “Speakers were super; enjoyed the humor of some of them no matter how serious this subject.
 Very special to have access to such high-quality practitioners.”